fclairamb/ftpserverlib/README.md

 The easiest way to test this library is to use [ftpserver](https://github.com/fclairamb/ftpserver).

 ## The driver
-The simplest way to get a good understanding of how the driver shall be implemented, you can have a look at the [tests driver](https://github.com/fclairamb/ftpserverlib/blob/master/driver_test.go).
+The simplest way to get a good understanding of how the driver shall be implemented is to look at the [tests driver](https://github.com/fclairamb/ftpserverlib/blob/master/driver_test.go).

 ### The base API